fbpx

 Salad burnet is easy to grow from seed.
 It can also be grown in partial shade and otherwise less-than-ideal conditions.
 It does tend to spread, but is easily controlled and generally not at all invasive.

-Culinary herbs on the kitchen countertop
+culinary herbs on the kitchen countertop

 20. Common sage